Zywave/booster/src/_areas/application-framework/components/analytics.md

 Once you've gotten the necessary IDs for any or all of the analytics solutions, it's time to install Zywave Analytics in your application!

-Fun fact: Zywave Analytics is a native web component and has no expectations of frameworks/libraries being used.
+<docs-note>Fun fact: Zywave Analytics is a native web component and has no expectations of frameworks/libraries being used.</docs-note>

 <docs-spacer size="small"></docs-spacer>